In 2006, she improved yet again, finishing within

 tour, and ended up playing on one of the junior tours in Korea.

-She did not seem to play any events on any Korean
+She does not seem to have played any events on the